AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/oauth-with-azure-active-directory-for-dynamics-crm.md

 1. When prompted for OAuth credentials, fill in the Client Id, Client Secret, and Application Id URI that were set up in the section above.

   a.
 Client Id is the Id from Step #7 in the section above.
-If you didn’t write it down, the Application Id is displayed in the Settings of the App registration.
+If you didn't write it down, the Application Id is displayed in the Settings of the App registration.

   b.
 Client Secret is the application secret created in the Azure Portal for your application under Certificates & Secrets.

    ![](assets/creating-2e.png)

   c.
 Application ID URI is the URL of the target web API (secured resource).
-To find the App ID URL, in the Azure Portal, click Azure Active Directory, click Application registrations, open the application's Settings page, then click Properties.
+To find the App ID URL, in the Azure Portal, click [!DNL Azure Active Directory], click Application registrations, open the application's Settings page, then click Properties.
 It may also be an external resource like `https://graph.microsoft.com`.
-This is normally the URL of the dynamics instance.
+This is normally the URL of the Dynamics instance.

-1. After you click **Submit**, you’ll be prompted to sign-in with Azure Active Directory.
-When the authentication is successful, your Dynamics account will be connected as a data provider within Marketo Measure.
+1. After you click **[!UICONTROL Submit]**, you'll be prompted to sign-in with [!DNL Azure Active Directory].
+When the authentication is successful, your Dynamics account will be connected as a data provider within [!DNL Marketo Measure].

 ## Re-authenticating your Dynamics Account {#re-authenticating-your-dynamics-account}

-1. When you’re in the Marketo Measure application, go to **My Settings** > **Settings** > **Connections**.
+1. When you're in the [!DNL Marketo Measure] application, go to **[!UICONTROL My Settings]** > **[!UICONTROL Settings]** > **[!UICONTROL Connections]**.

 1. Click on the key icon in the CRM section next to the Dynamics connection.

-1. Once the key is clicked, a pop-up will appear and you’ll be prompted to enter the Client Id, Client Secret, and Application Id URI, similar to the signup flow.
+1. Once the key is clicked, a pop-up will appear and you'll be prompted to enter the Client Id, Client Secret, and Application Id URI, similar to the signup flow.

    ![](assets/re-authenticating-3.png)

-1. After you click **Submit**, you’ll be prompted to sign-in with Azure Active Directory.
-When the authentication is successful, your Dynamics account will be re-authorized within Marketo Measure.
+1. After you click **[!UICONTROL Submit]**, you'll be prompted to sign-in with [!DNL Azure Active Directory].
+When the authentication is successful, your Dynamics account will be re-authorized within [!DNL Marketo Measure].